Skip to main content Skip to local navigation

 Hands-on Courses

-Earn course credit – plus essential, in-demand employable skills and experience in our field.
+Earn course credit – plus essential, in-demand employable skills and experience in the field.
 You’ll get an unpaid part-time position within an organization where you will focus on a clearly defined project.
 This opportunity allows you to network within your chosen field and develop valuable work experience while also putting theory into practice.

 The School of Public Policy & Administration has four unique experiential courses to choose from.
 Do not miss out on these opportunities to enhance your CV!
 These courses have a proven track-record of translating into jobs.
 Honours standing recommended.